abhenke/SeniorProject/README.md

 ‘sort -o psortedbbec.file pbbec.file’
 ‘sort -o psortedblec.file pblec.file’

-p*.file files were then cleaned of hypothetical, multispecies, and duplicate proteins using excel to get clean*.txt files
+psorted*.file files were then cleaned of hypothetical, multispecies, and duplicate proteins using excel to get clean*.txt files

 Similarities found to make next set of child nodes